groupby/buffering-cache/README.md

 `buffering-cache` keeps your cache warm asynchronously.
 Minimizing cache misses and keeping the entries from becoming stale.

 Currently works with Redis only.
-Welcoming PRs for memcached or any other in-memory database.
+Requires an 'ioredis' Redis client to be provided.

 Also offers a multi-level cache option.
 In addition to Redis, you can use local memory cache courtesy of [lru-cache](https://github.com/isaacs/node-lru-cache) before failing over to a remote Redis instance.